ljw1004/csharpspec/csharp/expressions.md

 Through type inference, the type arguments `int` and `string` are determined from the arguments to the method.

 Type inference occurs as part of the binding-time processing of a method invocation ([Method invocations](expressions.md#method-invocations)) and takes place before the overload resolution step of the invocation.
 When a particular method group is specified in a method invocation, and no type arguments are specified as part of the method invocation, type inference is applied to each generic method in the method group.
 If type inference succeeds, then the inferred type arguments are used to determine the types of arguments for subsequent overload resolution.
-If overload resolution chooses a generic method as the one to invoke, then the inferred type arguments are used as the actual type arguments for the invocation.
+If overload resolution chooses a generic method as the one to invoke, then the inferred type arguments are used as the actual type arguments for the invocation TASKLIKE!!! *quantum-collapsing InferredTask happens after overload resolution prior to invocation*.
 If type inference for a particular method fails, that method does not participate in overload resolution.
 The failure of type inference, in and of itself, does not cause a binding-time error.
 However, it often leads to a binding-time error when overload resolution then fails to find any applicable methods.

 If the supplied number of arguments is different than the number of parameters in the method, then inference immediately fails.
 Otherwise, assume that the generic method has the following signature:
 ```csharp